Phone 1800 444 396

 • The move to SuperStream 3.0 and the New Payments Platform (NPP) will support faster processing, fewer errors, and smoother contributions flows.

-• New features like Member Verification Request (MVR) will check member details before processing payments, reducing errors and preventing rejected contributions.
+• New features like Member Verification Request (MVR) will check member details before processing payments, reducing errors and rejected contributions.

 • Payroll and clearing house systems will soon get early alerts on major super fund changes, like mergers, so you can redirect contributions easily.